Behind the Scenes of Insperity: Annual Sales Conference 2018 Infographic

-Even if a certain approach to keynotes has historically been successful, it pays for event organizers to take a fresh and sober look at how they plan, execute and appraise the relative success of their keynote speeches.
-That in mind, much of the conventional wisdom surrounding putting together a keynote still remains valid.
-The key is to just ask the following questions that will help you identify what areas to focus on, allowing you to carve out an impressive and memorable keynote.
+Even if a certain approach to keynotes has historically been successful, it pays for event organizers to take a fresh look at how they plan, execute and appraise the relative success of their keynote speeches.
+Much of the conventional wisdom surrounding putting together a keynote still remains valid but asking the following questions will help you carve out an impressive and memorable keynote.

-While speeches from C-suite executives are the heart of user and sales conferences, companies that have reached a comfortable level of success – and have the budget to match – can and should branch out with outside speakers.
-This decision is tied to the larger concept of a right-sized event.
-As Entrepreneur contributor Don Mal put it, “Star power is great, of course, but there’s no need to go beyond your means.”
+While presentation from C-suite executives are the heart of user and sales conferences, companies that have reached a comfortable level of success – and have the budget to match – can and should branch out with outside speakers.
+However, as Entrepreneur contributor Don Mal put it, “Star power is great, of course, but there’s no need to go beyond your means.”

-The logic behind this is sound: Companies that haven’t reached household-name status may find that having celebrities or inspirational guests as part of the keynote lineup alongside the CEO and chief marketing officer is distracting, takes up too much of the budget, or doesn’t correctly express the brand image they want to convey.
+Companies that haven’t reached household-name status may find that having celebrities or inspirational guests as part of the keynote lineup alongside the CEO and Chief Marketing Officer is distracting, takes up too much of the budget, or doesn’t correctly express the brand image they want to convey.
 Rather than pouring budget into flashy speakers, consider looking into presenters who represent a unique perspective that will intrigue attendees.

 Mal explained that young companies’ user conferences rely on much more than their lineups of speakers to build connections with customers.
 Interactive sessions and opportunities to converse in more relaxed settings may help prevent the event from feeling like too much of a “commercial” for the company’s services.